batpigandme/nba_stats_docs/output/nba_stats_boxscore.md

 ### Getting `PlayerStats` Data

-This code below is a bit messy at the moment, which is ok for now, since we'll actually only be looking for specific values from the box score moving forward-- it's also often the nature of working with JSON in R. However, (_note to self_), I could probably clean things up a bit.
+This code below is a bit messy at the moment, which is OK for now, since we'll actually only be looking for specific values from the box score moving forward-- it's also often the nature of working with JSON in R. However, (_note to self_), I could probably clean things up a bit.

 ```r